 - Have your child check their earnings and losses to spark discussion and interest.

-Pros and Cons of a Custodial Investment Account for Parents and Kids
+Pros And Cons of Opening Custodial Investment Account

 There are several benefits to setting aside funds in a custodial account.

 - Teaching kids about investing.
 I firmly believe that parents are the primary form of financial education for kids today.
 Failure to discuss money at home can only lead to issues down the road.
 When you choose to open a custodial account, talk to your child about what it is, why you’re doing it, and what it means for them down the road.
 The more time you spend talking to them about it now, the smarter decisions they may make when it comes time for them to receive the funds.

 - Ability to use funds for any reason.
 While the child is still a minor, any withdrawals will need to be for the child’s benefit.
 After a child takes over access to the account, at 18 or 21, they can use it for any reason, like a wedding, day-to-day living expenses, or a new car.

 - Flexibility of contributions and withdrawals.
 Custodial investment accounts have no income limits, contribution limits, or withdrawal penalties.
 This immense flexibility makes it an excellent choice for parents who don’t necessarily want to earmark funds for college savings.

 But before you jump into opening a custodial investment account, it’s also worth considering the downsides and alternative options.

 - There may be impacts to financial aid.
 If your child plans to apply for financial aid, 20% of funds in a custodial investment account will be considered.
 That means schools may require that the minor child cover a certain percentage of their educational expenses.
 That amount will be much higher than if the parent’s financial status were considered.